Mount Dora Children’s Home shares a wooded, 70-acre campus with Mount Dora Christian Academy.

 Thanks to the generosity and faith of donors over the years, the campus features modern facilities for living and learning.
 Residential group care children live in modern, home-like cottages where they can relax in a safe environment and feel at home.

 See our “Ways to Give” section to learn more about our current needs on campus and how you can support the Mount Dora Children’s Home.
 With your help, we can continue to develop our campus and programs to meet the needs of today’s students and generations to come.

 The 7,000-square-foot Thompson House is home to girls in residential group care.
 Built in 2010, the Thompson House includes seven bedrooms for children plus a play room, computer lab and family room.
 It also includes a separate apartment for the house parents and living quarters for relief house parents.
 It is located in Sutton Place, a section of campus designed to accommodate one or two more new group homes when the need arises.

 L.P.
 Donnelly Building – Social Services

 This building serves as the hub for the social services programs, including residential group care and the single-parent program.
 Our social workers work in these buildings, providing administrative services, counseling and training.
 It adjoins the small apartment complex where some of the single-parent families reside.

-Recreational facilities Residents in the group care and single-parent programs benefit by having access to excellent recreational facilities on the Mount Dora Christian Academy, which shares the same campus with the Children’s Home.
+Residents in the group care and single-parent programs benefit by having access to excellent recreational facilities on the Mount Dora Christian Academy, which shares the same campus with the Children’s Home.
 These include sports facilities such as baseball and softball fields, a newly built sports complex for soccer, football and track, a gymnasium and a playground.
 The school offers student plays and concerts on campus.